 The risk of expropriation in Vietnam is low, consistent with the governance scores around the control of corruption and rule of law.
 The government can only expropriate investors’ property in cases of emergency, disaster, defence, or national interest.
 The government is required to compensate investors if it expropriates property.

 Political risk in Vietnam is moderate.
-The political and security environment have a track record of stability.
-President Nguyen Phu Trong’s recent election to a third five-year term as general secretary supports policy continuity in the near term, including policies to attract investment.
+The political and security environment has a track record of stability, helping to provide a conducive environment for doing business.
+The government remains committed to stamping out corruption and implementing policies to attract investment.
 Territorial disputes in the South China Sea remains an ongoing risk to Vietnamese relations with neighbouring countries, including China.

-Vietnam was Australia’s 13th largest trading partner in 2020.
-The COVID-19 pandemic disrupted bilateral trade over the past couple of years.
-Exports of goods and services managed to rise over the 12 months to 2020, amounting to almost $8 billion.
-Australia’s main merchandise exports to Vietnam include coal, iron ore, live animals and wheat.
-Goods imports fell in 2020, in part due to supply chain disruptions.
-Goods imports consist mainly of telecommunications equipment, monitors, projectors and TV’s, footwear and furniture.
+Vietnam was Australia’s 13th largest trading partner in 2021.
+Australia’s total two-way trade with Vietnam in 2021 was valued at $17.9 billion.
+Australian exports of goods and services to Vietnam rose by 36% between 2020 and 2021.
+Australian exports to Vietnam are dominated by coal, but also include iron ore, wheat and education-related travel.
+Goods imports consist mainly of telecommunications equipment, footwear, monitors, projectors and TV’s, footwear and crude oil.
 Vietnam is part of a network of Free Trade Agreements, including the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA), Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Regional Comprehensive Economic Partnership (RCEP) that all support bilateral trade.

-Beyond the pandemic, Vietnam’s growing economy and burgeoning middle-class present significant opportunities for Australian exporters, including coal, LNG, iron ore, wheat and live cattle.
+Vietnam’s growing economy and burgeoning middle-class present significant opportunities for Australian exporters, including coal, LNG, iron ore, wheat and meat.
 Services—including education, professional and technical services—are also well positioned to capitalise on these opportunities.

-The pandemic hit Australian investment in Vietnam in 2020.
-Prior to the pandemic, bilateral investment between Vietnam and Australia increased strongly alongside growing foreign trade.
+Before the pandemic, bilateral investment between Vietnam and Australia increased strongly alongside growing foreign trade.
+Australian investment in Vietnam has picked up after the pandemic.
 Australian companies that have invested in Vietnam include BlueScope Steel and QBE.
 Vietnam’s foreign direct investment-led growth provides opportunities for Australian companies to increase investments in education, manufacturing, agribusiness, logistics, financial services and professional services.
-Vietnamese investment in Australia is small at around $800 million.
+Vietnamese investment in Australia is small at around $400 million.